jagdishpatil02/save-links/README.md

 # Save links

-Save links is a chrome extention that will allows you to save you most visited links of your choice.
+Save links is a chrome extension that will allows you to save you most visited links of your choice.

 ![Demo Photo](./assets/banner.PNG)